-The Marvel Cinematic Universe is a combined setting produced by Marvel Entertainment and distributed by Paramount and Universal from 2008-2011 and Disney from 2012 on.
+The Marvel Cinematic Universe is a combined setting produced by Marvel Entertainment.
+It was distributed by Paramount and Universal from 2008-2011, followed by Disney from 2012 on.
 Starting with Iron Man in 2008, the setting has grown to include numerous film adaptations of Marvel's many comic book properties.note though there are exceptions such as the Spider-Man, Fantastic Four, and X-Men film franchises, due to being owned by separate studios; however, people working on both those films and the MCU have expressed a desire to see crossovers happen some day.
 The setting also features secondary Marvel properties, such as the spy organization S.H.I.E.L.D., as common elements that tie the different films together.A comprehensive and well researched (if unofficial) timeline of the MCU made by Film Buff Online can be found here.

 Comic book tie-ins:Organized by the trade paperback they're collected in.
 For brevity's sake, we're skipping adaptations of the movies themselves, though they're included with the collections listed.